Sauteed Greens and Beans

 salt and black pepper to taste, if desired

-- Warm oil in saucepan.
+- Warm oil in a saucepan.
 Add onions and garlic.
 Cook on low for 5 minutes.

 Nutritional Value: ¼ CUP = 25 cal, 7.5 grams protein, .5 fat grams, 3.5 carb grams